Odarell35/Mzamotsha-Primary-School/README.md

 - **Donation page**: Donation information.
 - **Contact Us**: School contact information, google map for direction and online contact form.
 - **Responsive Design:** The website is accessible on both desktop and mobile devices

+# How to access the website

+# Screenshot